whymarrh/private-relay/README.md

 ### What does this mean in practice?

-I've deployed an example proxy for [httpbin.org](https://httpbin.org) to `relay.whymarrh.com`.
+I've deployed an example proxy for [httpbin.org](https://httpbin.org) to `relay.privaterelay.technology`.
 You can send requests to httpbin.org through that proxy to hide your IP address from the service.

 httpbin.org has a [`/ip`](https://httpbin.org/ip) endpoint that will return the requester's IP address: